 Transport – School Minibus

 Under Section 19 of the Transport Act 1985 and in accordance with the provisions of the Minibus and Other Section 19 Permit Buses Regulations 1987, the school may make a charge, where applicable for use of the school minibus.
 The Section 19 Bus Permit specifies that students of any school, college, university or other educational establishment and staff or other helpers accompanying them may be carried as passengers.
-A charge will be made on a per kilometre basis and the per kilometre rate will be determined by The Trust Finance Director annually.
+A charge will be made on a per kilometre basis and the per kilometre rate will be determined annually by The Head of Finance.

 Transport – School Buses